GEORGE WAKEFIELD CODDINGTON

 Age 4 living with father Charles, a cattleman on farm, mother Sarah and his siblings including brother Ernest 6, in Greatford, Lincs.

-Age 14, living at Muston Gorse, Bottesford He is employed as a servant doing general work on a farm.
+Age 14, living at Muston Gorse, Bottesford He was employed as a servant doing general work on a farm.

 Rank: Sergeant at completion of service